How to Add Xdebug to the Official Docker WordPress Image

 Path mapping in PhpStorm

 It is enough to map only the root directory of the project here (at least if you do not have symbolic links).
 The IDE will guess the paths for subdirectories down below the tree.
-So, in this case, I have mapped only www (the path to the root of the project PhpStorm sees in my local filesystem) to /var/www/html (the path to the root of the project XDebug sees on the web server).
+So, in this case, I have mapped only www (the path to the root of the project PhpStorm sees in my local filesystem) to /var/www/html (the path to the root of the project Xdebug sees on the web server).

 Please notice: The setting PhpStorm > Preferences > PHP > Servers on macOS (or File > Settings > PHP > Servers on Windows) is valid for recent versions of PhpStorm (versions 2021.1.4, 2021.2 and later versions).